A quick look at some studies I did to better understand the role of hamstrings in lower back pain

 When do tight hamstrings change hip tilt?
 When you sit with legs straight out in front of you, tightness can pull the pelvis so that lumbar lordosis decreases (back rounds, as above).
 Sitting with your back rounded for long periods presses discs outwards and makes muscles ache.
 Most people don't sit on the floor with legs straight out, they sit in chairs with knees bent.
 Hamstrings are not involved if you sit with your back rounded when your knees are bent.
 Then, you are just slouching.

 Disclosure and Conflict of Interest Disclaimer

 This study was not funded by anyone or any agency, and has no financial relation or obligation to anyone.
 Funding agencies have gone out of their way to meticulously ignore me.
 I have no financial relationship with any manufacturer, vendor, service or product provider discussed in this study.
 These studies were done before I wrote the book The Ab Revolution.
 The training manual that became the book was the result of the findings of my work, not the other way around.
 The book is also not commercially funded or related to any product sales.
 The story is here - look for "A Short Story of My Work Developing These Methods."

 Check Back - I am adding more on the myth that tight hamstrings reduce lumbar angle (making a flat-back) and cause lower back pain.
-For now, consider all the people who have tight hamstrings and have too large lumbar angle (tilt their hip forward / swayback) - maybe even yourself.
+For now, consider all the people who do the very oppositee - have tight hamstrings and too large lumbar angle (tilt their hip forward / swayback) - maybe even yourself.
 Why didn't tightness prevent the swayback or even pull to neutral spine?
 Because hamstrings don't work that way, and swayback can occur from tightness in the front of the hip, not the back, from tightness in other places, even without any tightness (when it's just slouching).
 More to come!

 The Hamstring Studies